 Meditation is one of the most powerful tools for mental and spiritual health.
 It is very beneficial for those who struggle with anxiety and insomnia.
-But we hear so much controversial advice online about using it that it feels overwhelming and difficult to implement this tool in our hectic lifestyle.
+But we hear so much controversial advice online about using it that it feels overwhelming and difficult to implement this tool in our hectic lifestyles.
 In today’s post, I am sharing what worked for me and simple ways YOU can add meditation to your daily routine without adding more to your plate.

 Start with guided meditations.
 They help you to learn how to meditate with ease, and you will start to benefit from this amazing tool from the first try.